onqtam/headjack/src/unsorted/tokenomics.md

 </div>

-If interfaces have to stake and leaving the stake has a queue they would have more incentive not to leave - sticky.
+If applications have to stake and leaving the stake has a queue they would have more incentive not to leave - sticky.

 Implement a fee-burn mechanism similar to EIP-1559 in Ethereum so that burnt fees will offset new token issuance as the project gains adoption.